 The seizures are part of “the broader forfeiture” in Manafort’s plea deal, according to NPR’s Carrie Johnson, which includes a third home in New York and one in Virginia, as well as four bank accounts and a large life insurance policy.

-According to the filing, Mueller intends to take control of the Hamptons home and the Trump Tower condo on or just after October 20th, 2018 — a mere two weeks from now.
+According to the filing, Mueller took control of the Hamptons home and the Trump Tower condo on or just after October 20th, 2018.

 Featured image via screen capture